-The MEPS is designed to produce estimates at the national and regional level over time for the civilian non-institutionalized population of the United States and some subpopulations of interest.
-Data are collected for each MEPS panel to cover a two-year period.
-MEPS Panel 5 spans the two calendar years 2000 and 2001 while MEPS Panel 6 spans 2001 and 2002.
-As described previously, this file consists of the subset of data from the fifth and sixth MEPS panels covering approximately the first half of calendar year 2001.
-More specifically, data from the 2001 portion of the third round of data collection for the MEPS Panel 5 sample are pooled with data from the first round of data collection for the MEPS Panel 6 sample (illustrated below).
+MEPS Panel 6 spans the two calendar years 2001 and 2002 while MEPS Panel 7 spans 2002 and 2003.
+This file consists of the subset of data from the sixth and seventh MEPS panels covering from January 1 through, roughly, the spring of calendar year 2002.
+More specifically, data from the 2002 portion of the third Round of data collection for the MEPS Panel 6 sample are pooled with data from the first Round of data collection for the MEPS Panel 7 sample (see illustration below).